bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 It contains information regarding sampled plasma data.
 If plasma measurements are available by manual sampling, they should be added to the `*_recording-manual_blood.tsv` and the values below should be added to the `*_recording-manual_blood.json`.
-If plasma measurements are available by an autosampler, they should be added to the `*_recording-blood_continous.tsv` and the values below should be added to the `*_recording-blood_continous.json`.
+If plasma measurements are available by an autosampler, they should be added to the `*_recording-autosampler_blood.tsv` and the values below should be added to the `*_recording-blood_continous.json`.

 | **Column name**      | **Description**         | **Units**                                         |